b-tomasz/Simplify-Home-Automation/README.md

 ## Application default Username's

-The Password gets set during the installation script.
+During installation you enter an Password.
+That Password will be set for all containers as default Password.
+You can change the Passwords after installation in the Webinterface of each Container.

 | Container | Username |
 | --------- | -------- |